nyakowint/vc-premid/README.md

 - legacy: Uses a bridge script and does not require you to install any extra packages into Vencord.
 Switch to the `legacy-bridge` branch for this version.

 ### Install instructions
-- Clone this repo to `src/userplugins`
-- Build Vencord with `pnpm build`
+- [Read the docs](https://docs.vencord.dev/installing/custom-plugins/) to setup custom plugins
 - Fully restart Discord (Settings > Vencord > Restart Client)

-- For `legacy-bridge` branch, switch to it and follow the instructions there.
+- Enable the plugin
+- Ensure your extension is working on whatever site you wish

 > [!IMPORTANT]
 > Only the PreMiD browser extension is supported.
 Offshoots/forks are not guaranteed to work if they function too differently.
+> PreMiD extension versions newer than 2.5.2 are not guaranteed to work either.
+They use Discord's application presence capabilities now anyways (it sucks and is slow lol)